On Nontrivial Winning and Losing Parameters of Schmidt Games: Set-up and Introduction: Schmidt Games

-Wolfgang Schmidt first introduced Schmidt games in \cite{S} in order to study the set of badly approximable numbers.
-Winning sets in these games have special properties, such as a full Hausdorff dimension; as such, Schmidt games have been used to prove results in number theory and dynamical systems.
-Here, we briefly describe the setup of a Schmidt $(\alpha, \beta)$-game.
+Here, we briefly describe the setup of the classical Schmidt $(\alpha, \beta)$-game.
 Throughout this paper we work with the Schmidt game on $\mathbb{R}$, so for simplicity we give the definitions only in this special case.